myhrmans/toersten-discord-bot/README.md

 # toersten-discord-bot
-Toersten som dagligen hinkar bärs och hanterar Ödets discord
+Toersten daily task is to drink beer and handle the people in Ödets discord